 Non-invasive ventilation (NIV) is the first line of therapy in respiratory insufficiency or failure, commonly seen with COPD, CHF1,2, Asthma3, pneumonia4, or ARDS.5 In addition, NIV is utilized to wean patients off mechanical ventilation.
-However, many patients struggle to tolerate NIV therapy because the mask causes dry-mouth, phlegm build-up, and difficulty communicating.6-8 Up to 50% of NIV failures are related to the mask.9 Patient discomfort may lead to NIV failure.
+However, many patients struggle to tolerate NIV therapy because the mask causes dry-mouth, phlegm build-up, and difficulty communicating.6-8 Mask intolerance is a major cause of NIV failure.9 NIV failure can result in increased length of stay and poor outcomes.

 Patient discomfort often results in the removal of the mask by clinicians or patients in order to provide relief.
 However, this may lead to alveolar collapse10 and worsening respiratory status.
 Frequent removal and replacement of the mask can lead to improper fitting that can cause pressure injuries.